Price Waterhouse Coopers Deloitte

 Despite the clear nature of these terms of reference I am disturbed to learn from several COT members that your review will not deal with questions of misleading and deceptive conduct".

-While the final public Coopers & Lybrand report is almost identical in regards to Telstra's previous settlements with the COT Cases at point 2.20 to that as shown in their draft at point 2.20, it is important we highlight one particular variation.
+While the final public Coopers & Lybrand report is almost identical regarding Telstra's previous settlements with the COT Cases at point 2.20 to that shown in their draft at point 2.20, we must highlight one particular variation.

 Draft